raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 --- task ---

 Stick a pen to one of your wheels.
-Using masking tape or Blu Tack work fine for this.
+Masking tape or Blu Tack works fine for this.

-If you prefer, you could use a stick or straw to avoid getting your fingers covered in pen ink!
+If you prefer, you could use a stick or straw, this helps you to avoid fingers covered in pen ink!

 ![Wheel and pen](images/reaction_wheelPen.png)